 - [35:42] Are there any problems with flood risk assessments?

 - [37:38] Things to consider when dealing with a flood insurance claim

 - [39:05] Are aggressive insurers offering alternatives to NFIP?

-Greg Raab oversees professional resource development and firm services provided to the Adjusters International family of firms.
+Greg Raab oversees professional resource development and firm services provided to the Adjusters International family of firms and Tidal Basin.
 These responsibilities include recruiting, interviewing, hiring and training new personnel for all engagements, along with managing staff training and professional development.
 He serves as project manager on various recovery projects, and leads our firm-to-firm outreach efforts for teaming relationships, subcontracted work, and other business partner development opportunities.

 As a licensed public insurance adjuster and advocate for the insured, Raab has been involved in the settlement of hundreds of property claims for municipalities, towns, school districts, not-for-profits, museums, libraries, manufacturing facilities, retail stores, restaurants, hotels, property management companies and residential clients.
 As a specialist in complex property damage claims, including loss of revenue, business income and extra expense claims, he has been instrumental in helping clients recover from all types of losses including floods, fires and widespread disasters such as hurricanes.